kwpid/connect-4-ranked-2/replit.md

 ## Recent Changes

+**October 2, 2025:**
+- **Replit Environment Setup Complete:**
+  - Successfully configured the project to run in the Replit environment
+  - Frontend server running on port 5000 with Vite dev server
+  - Backend Express server serving both API and frontend
+  - Host configuration verified: `0.0.0.0` for frontend, `allowedHosts: true` for proxy compatibility
+  - Production build tested and working correctly
+  - Deployment configuration set to autoscale with build and start scripts
+  - All dependencies installed and verified

 **October 1, 2025 (Latest Update):**
 - **Improved AI threat detection for high-trophy opponents:**
   - AI now detects and blocks horizontal, vertical, and diagonal threats before they become critical